flowlog.c)Flowlog targets ISO/IEC 13211-1 behavior: if you write portable ISO Prolog, it should run the same here as in other ISO-focused systems.

 warnings/errors for every file:

-FLOWLOG_INRIA_SHOW_STDERR=1 make test-inriaPassing the INRIA suite is a strong signal, but it is not a
+FLOWLOG_INRIA_SHOW_STDERR=1 make inriaPassing the INRIA suite is a strong signal, but it is not a

 mathematical proof of full ISO compliance.
 If you find a behavioral